Kinsa/ParkingAttendantBackend/readme.md

 I then was able to create the database and tables with the commands from https://symfony.com/doc/current/testing.html and re-run `./bin/phpunit`

 My test wasn't running though.
-I realized the package for ApiTest wasn't installed even though I had installed the testing package.
+I realised the package for ApiTest wasn't installed even though I had installed the testing package.
 After Googling a bit, I asked Claude where it came from and it pointed me to `composer require api-platform/api-pack` which lined up to what I had been seeing about assertJsonContains() in the google search results.
 I installed that and got tests to run

 I had to ask Claude how to fix the deprecation error.
 It added `protected static ?bool $alwaysBootKernel = true;`